annevk/html-cross-origin-objects/Location.md

 1. If this `Location` object's relevant `Document`'s effective script origin is not the same as entry settings object's effective script origin, throw a `SecurityError` exception.

-Note: the specification already covers this, but it is better to inline.
+Note: the HTML standard already covers this, but it is better to inline security than tag it on.

 ## New internal slots